tayting05/7OOP-Lab-Task/README.md

 Welcome to my **OOP Portfolio**!
-This repo contains my 7OOP lab exercises that show what I’ve learned in object-oriented programming and how I apply it to real coding projects.
+This repo contains my 7OOP lab tasks that show what I’ve learned in object-oriented programming and how I apply it to real coding projects.

 ---